 About the Program

-Half of the world's fastest growing economies are in Africa.
-High population growth rates and rapid urbanization make Africa a new frontier for international trade and investment.
+Africa continues to be home to some of the fastest growing economies in the world.
+High economic and population growth rates and rapid urbanization make Africa a new frontier for international trade and investment.
 Democratic governments are taking root.
 Nonetheless, profound poverty remains, repressive regimes persist, and elections frequently have only a veneer of legitimacy.
-Ethnicity, religion, and disputes over access to water and land fuel conflicts that challenge new democracies and potentially feed the growth of terrorism.
+Ethnicity, religion, and disputes over access to water and land fuel conflicts that challenge new democracies and help fuel terrorism and militancy.

 Follow us at @CFR_Africa.